 - REG7 contains the necessary amendments to TMA70/S87A to make interest run from the instalment due dates in the case of a large company.

 - Regulation 6 of the Taxes (Interest Rate) (Amendment No 2) Regulations 1998 (SI1998/3176) amends the Taxes (Interest Rate) Regulations 1989 (SI1989/1297) by providing for a special, lower rate of interest to run in respect of underpayments of tax from the due date for the first instalment to the normal due date.

-The formula is reference rate plus 1%.
+The formula is reference rate plus 1 per cent.

 Debit interest is not calculated and charged until:

-- the normal due date has passed,
+- the normal due date has passed, and

-- the company makes an SA,
+- the company makes an SA return, or

-- you make a Revenue determination, in the absence of a return.
+an Officer makes a Revenue determination, in the absence of a return.